Afternoons with Mary: “On my Mind and In My Spirit”

 I Am Mae Mobley

-Friday was my birthday.
+My birthday is in July.
 Mid-summer, any way you slice it, prone to the lingering 4th hangover and hot and gluey the hemisphere around.
 In Atlanta, my home town, July 8th often dawns drowsy and nondescript, a day when traffic is strangely light and folks wind up sipping icy beverages by the pool or streaming baseball in front of an AC vent.
 I mean, think about it … has anything of true significance ever happened on July 8th?
 I looked it up, and–not much.
 In 1835, the Liberty Bell cracked, though reports vary.
 It might have been the 12th.
 In 1907, whoop-dee-doo, Ziegfield opened his first follies in New York City.
 1918: Hemingway was wounded on the Austro-Italian front but macho-man that he was, survived to pen his oeuvre.
 1947: a UFO crashed down in New Mexico (or not), and in 1949, Wolfgang Puck was born, followed by Kevin Bacon in ’58.
 Hmmm.

 To be honest, I used to feel a little sorry for myself for having my special day during this time of scatter, a summer limbo void of classroom cupcakes and piñatas.
 When I was a wee thing, my birthday parties tended to be poorly attended at best, fleshed out with persons my mother rounded up to stand in for my wider circle of friends, who were off at camp or beach-combing with their families.
 Nowadays, I often vamoose on July 8th myself, and really, as the calendar turns, what could be better than to flit out of town and have one’s birthday forgotten altogether?